Lab Members

 DIRECTOR

-Jutta Joormann is a Professor in the Department of Psychology.
-She received her doctoral degree from the Free University of Berlin and joined the Yale Psychology Department in 2014 after working at Stanford University, the University of Miami and Northwestern University.
-Her main areas of interest include the identification of cognitive risk factors for depression, research on the comorbidity of anxiety and depression, and research on social anxiety disorder.
+Jutta Joormann is a Professor in the Department of Psychology and is currently serving as Department Chair.
+She received her doctoral degree from the Free University of Berlin and joined the Yale Psychology Department in 2014 after working at Stanford University, the University of Miami, and Northwestern University.
+Her main areas of interest include the identification of cognitive risk factors for depression and the role of emotion regulation in psychopathology.
 Her current work examines attention and memory processes in depression and how these are linked to rumination and emotion dysregulation.
-In her work, she integrates a multitude of measures, including cognitive tasks, psychophysiological measures of stress reactivity and regulation, eye tracking, neuroendocrine assessments, genotying, and brain imaging.
-She is currently an Associate Editor of Journal of Abnormal Psychology and of the Annual Review of Clinical Psychology.
+In her work, she integrates a multitude of measures, including cognitive tasks, psychophysiological measures of stress reactivity and regulation, eye tracking, neuroendocrine assessments, and brain imaging.

 POSTDOCTORAL FELLOWS